 Roomba Error 1: Uneven Grounds

 Roomba is a powerful home cleaner.
-It can clean every corner and wall in your apartment.
-However, uneven grounds are a major obstacle for this cleaner.
+However, uneven grounds are a major obstacle for it.

 You will get the Roomba Error 1 if Roomba encounters an uneven surface.
 In case the left wheel of the cleaner gets tilted and stays suspended above the ground, you will receive this error message.

 To solve this error, place your Roomba on a stable, flat surface and press the “Clean” button.

 Roomba cleaners come with dual multi-surface rubber brushes.
 Thanks to these, your Roomba can adjust its position and stay in contact with the surface at all times.

 You will get the Error 2 message if for some reason the brush on your Roomba fails to self-clean.
 In that case, unless you clean the brush, the device will not be able to spin and continue cleaning.

 Clear any dirt particles and any other object that might be tangled with the brush of your Roomba cleaner.
 That should resolve the error.

 Every Roomba cleaner comes with two separate wheels.
 You will find the wheels below the body of your Roomba cleaner.
 It is of utmost importance that the wheels don’t get tangled with anything.
 Otherwise, your Roomba cleaner will stop working.
 If for some reason the right wheel of your Roomba cleaner no longer works, it will trigger the Roomba Error 5.